There’s nothing more vexing than experiencing stuttering in games.

 In many cases, games can automatically adjust graphics settings based on your system’s specifications, but even that can be unreliable.
-As you probably know what your machine is capable of, it’s recommended to configure these settings manually.
+As you probably know what your machine is capable of, it’s advisable to configure these settings manually.

 Let’s first perform some exploratory tests and see where the problem lies.